bugladen/NadekoBot/README.md

 Nadeko Discord chatbot written in C# using Discord.net library.
 You might want to join my discord server where i can provide help etc. https://discord.gg/0ehQwTK2RBhxEi0X

-##This section will guide you through how to setup NadekoBot from the source code
+##This section will guide you through how to setup NadekoBot
-#### If you want to semi-easily setup the bot, go to [releases](https://github.com/Kwoth/NadekoBot/releases)
+#### For easy setup and no programming knowledge, you can download .exe from [releases](https://github.com/Kwoth/NadekoBot/releases)

-In your bin/debug folder (or next to your exe), you must have a file called 'credentials.json' in which you will store all the necessary data to make the bot know who the owner is, where to store data, etc.
+In your bin/debug folder (or next to your exe if you are using release version), you must have a file called 'credentials.json' in which you will store all the necessary data to make the bot know who the owner is, and your api keys.

 **This is how the credentials.json should look like:**
 ```json